-Our Community Centre is a 140+ year old former schoolhouse, a historic building serving the immediate communities of Framwellgate Moor, Pity Me, Newton Hall and Dryburn
+Our Community Centre is a 140+ year old former school, a historic building serving the immediate communities of Framwellgate Moor, Pity Me, Newton Hall and Dryburn

 The Community Centre is for all our community: whatever your age, gender, ethnicity or interests there are activities for everyone.
 There is disabled access for anyone who needs it.
 We are pleased to see the Centre back to the ‘usual’ number of regular attendees, with new groups joining us.
 Thank you for continuing to support the Centre.